 Your job for this lab will be to write exhaustive test cases for the functions is_in, insert and delete to catch the bugs in the broken implementations.
+Use these test cases to identify the line numbers where the bug occurs in each implementation.
 Write your tests in the file sortedlist-test.c0 in the directory lab07.